-Internal Auditors' Coverage of the Auditable Areas during Internal Audit Assignments
+Internal Auditors' Coverage of the Auditable Areas during Internal Audit Assignments during Internal Audit Assignments from Perspective of Internal

 The standard as per the performance of internal audit work in the International Standards requires that the internal audit activities should cover every aspect of the organisation.
 The analysis of the responses revealed that the internal auditors were allowed to cover the auditable areas in the course of discharging their duties without restrictions as per Table 18.